azuyalabs/waqi/README.md

 This returns an array structure containing the Air Quality Index measured at this monitoring station at the time of measurement.
 It contains 4 elements:

-- 'aqi': the AQI level (which is defined by the monitoring stations' dominant pollution type)
+- 'aqi': the AQI level (which is defined by the monitoring station's dominant pollution type)
 - 'pollution_level': a narrative describing the air pollution level
 - 'health_implications': a narrative describing the health implications associated with the measured pollution level
 - 'cautionary_statement': a cautionary statement associated with the measured pollution level (only for PM2.5)